spiral/docs/orm/loading.md

 > Pivot table data are pre-loaded as well.

 As in case with query filters we can specify conditions and pivot conditions to pre-load only specific portion of data.
-Let's try to load every user and all his public posts, we are going to ignore already exists relation "publishedPosts":
+Let's try to load every user and all his public posts (we are going to ignore already exists relation "publishedPosts"):

 ```php
 $selection = User::find()->where('user.name', '!=', '');